JackieDo/Xampp-vHosts-Manager/README.md

 * List all existing virtual hosts.
 * Add SSL certificate to an existing virtual host.
 * Remove SSL certificate of an existing virtual host.
-* Stop Xampp Apache Httpd
+* Stop Xampp Apache Httpd.
-* Start Xampp Apache Httpd
+* Start Xampp Apache Httpd.
 * Restart Xampp Apache Httpd.

 # Overview
-Look at one of the following topics to learn more about Xampp vHosts Manager
+Look at one of the following topics to learn more about Xampp vHosts Manager.

 * [Compatibility](#compatibility)
 * [Requirement](#requirement)